-A childs tutor is the first point of contact regarding wellbeing.
-Every teacher will log any concerning incidents regarding wellbeing on the CPOMs system which will be reviewd by the Head of Year or Head of House where appropriate.
+A child's tutor is the first point of contact regarding wellbeing.
+Every teacher will log any concerning incidents regarding wellbeing on the CPOMs system which will be reviewed by the Head of Year or Head of House where appropriate.

-Prior to the COVID-19 pandemic, Perins School were developing an Emotional Vulnerable unit with the aim to positively impact and support our most vulnerable students at Perins.
-Unfortunately, the unit is no longer functioning as a physical place, however, reintegtraion and support plans for individual students remain in place from Perins team of Guidance Manager.
+Reintegration and support plans for individual students are in place from Perins team of Guidance Manager.
 Students will, as much as possible, follow their timetabled lessons but there are reasonable adjustments in place and regular guidance sessions to support students.

-During 2021-22 the school is revisiting its rewards system, with a relaunch for September 2022.
-The school currently uses Class charts to positively reward students.
+The school currently uses EduLink to positively reward students.
 Every lesson, every pupil has the opportunity to receive an achievement point from the teacher for following the Perins Values with a lesson